WVNCC | West Virginia Northern Community College

 a.
 CPR Certified (Adult, Infant, and Children).
 This instruction can be provided first week of course with a $25 fee for CPR Card.

 a.
 Completion of Certified Background Check and Drug Screen is required on first day of course for approx $100.00 fee.
-This order will be completed by the student in the computer lab on the first day of class.
+This order will be completed by the student on the first day of class.
 This must be completed and reported prior to entry into clinical agencies.
 A positive test may result in inability to complete course or sit for state or national exam.

 c.
-Documentation on file in Health Science Program Secretary Office of Hepatitis B immunization series started, positive Hepatitis B Antibody screening after series completion, or declination signature on file.
+Documentation on file in Health Science Program Secretary Office of Hepatitis B immunization series started, positive Hepatitis B Antibody screening after series completion on file.
 Declination of immunization may put the student at risk of being declined to be a student at the practice institutions and will be cause for administrative withdraw from course.
+Cost depends on student insurance or facilty providing immunization (Approximately $150.00)

 Master Course Guide